gep13/gep13/input/blog/matrikon-christmas-party.md

 Title: Matrikon Christmas Party
 Published: 6/12/2008
 Tags:
-- Christmas
+- christmas
-- Matrikon
+- matrikon
-- Party
+- party
 ---

 Last night was the Matrikon Christmas Party, and it was at the Ardoe House Hotel.
 We had 7 tables, and there were a number of other companies there as well, so it was a good atmosphere.